 A non-resident account has more restrictions and requires additional documentation.
 However, if you are not a resident yet, this is a route worthy of pursuit.

 If the application happens to be rejected, inquire further from the bank and try to figure out what you might have missed in the documentation.

 What type of bank account in Portugal is ideal?

 There are several bank account options available across most major banks in Portugal.
-Choosing the right bank for you will mean you have to assess your financial needs and decide accordingly.
+Choosing the right bank for you will mean assessing your financial needs and deciding accordingly.

 Here are some of the popular types of accounts in the traditional banks in Portugal.

 This basic account is slowly gaining popularity across Portugal and Europe.
 This bank account is ideal for the most basic transactions, for instance, receiving your salary, making small transfers, or even paying bills.

 Some banks do not have a set minimum amount necessary to open an account or charge no maintenance fees.